The shameless promotion of friends and family

 • Poet's Night Out The best community poetry contest ever.
 Made possible by our local library and a small group of amazing people.

-Holiness comes wrapped in the ordinary.
 There are burning bushes all around you.

 --Macrina Wiederkehr

-© 2008 Christine Bazzett
+© 2022 Christine Bazzett